RuiPintoUM/Picheleiros-Empreendedores/README.md

-# Crypto Basket Price Predictor – 1st Place Hackathon Project
+# Crypto Basket Price Predictor – 1st Place Hackathon Project Theme

 This project was developed during a 48-hour Hackathon organized for Uphold, under the theme: "Crypto Basket Price Predictor".
 We are proud to announce that our solution won 🥇1st place in this challenge!